gzhang33/ai-git-trending/README-EN.md

 - `GITHUB_TRENDING_URL`: The URL for GitHub Trending.
 - `SINGLE_PROJECT_PROMPT_TEMPLATE`: The prompt template for analyzing a single project.
 - `OVERVIEW_PROMPT_TEMPLATE`: The prompt template for generating the report's introduction.
-- `HTML_TEMPLATE`: The template for the HTML report.

 ## 🤝 Contributing